-U.S. - China Trade Talks End For Now, As Higher Tariffs Take Effect
+U.S.-China Trade Talks End For Now, As Higher Tariffs Take Effect

 Trump is a firm believer in tariffs, even though most economists say the import duties are primarily paid not by China but by U.S. businesses and consumers.

 "Tariffs will make our Country MUCH STRONGER, not weaker," the president tweeted.
-The administration increased tariffs from 10% to 25% on a wide range of Chinese products.
-Trump has also threatened to extend tariffs to another $325 billion in Chinese goods — taxing virtually everything the U.S. imports from China.
+The administration increased tariffs to 25% from 10% on a wide range of Chinese products.
+Trump has also threatened to extend tariffs to an additional $325 billion in Chinese goods — taxing virtually everything the U.S. imports from China.

 While the higher tariffs took effect in the middle of trade talks, they do not apply to goods in transit across the Pacific.
 That gives negotiators a narrow window to reach agreement before the effects of the higher duties are felt.